polyipseity/information/special/academia/HKUST/COMP 1942/project/phase 3/submission.md

 Gathering the 5 conclusions we made for each model, we prefer to use model 2, model 4, and model 5.

+We found that model 1 has very low accuracy (79.0% for training, 76% for validation) compared to other models.
+Also, it can only consider continuous variables.
+This further makes it less accurate, and unable to discriminate data with the same continuous variable values but different discrete variable values.

+As for model 3, it has similar issue as model 1, as the model accuracy is low (77.4%) compared to other models.
+We also observed that the naive Bayes classifier in XLMiner requires each the attribute values to appear at least once in the training dataset, even for continuous attributes.
+This might make it unable to predict new data with unseen attribute values.

 If we are simply aiming for the highest accuracy, we would simply use model 5.
-If we are trying to convince non-tech-savvy people, however, then model 5 is out of the question, and model 2 or model 4 is used instead, depending on which model the person understands better.
-And if the classifier is meant to be used by a human manually instead of being calculated by machines, then model 2 is the only option, as it is the model with the least computation involved, and its accuracy is still reasonably well.
+If we are trying to convince the general public, however, then model 5 is out of the question, and model 2 or model 4 is used instead, depending on which model the person understands better.
+And if the classifier is meant to be used by a human manually instead of being calculated by machines, then model 2 is the only option, as it is the model that could be interpreted by a layman, and its accuracy is still reasonably well compared to other models.

 ## End of Report